Frequently Asked Questions

 What are the upcoming dates?

-Paris Off Script takes advantage of being in Paris at unconventional times of the year.
-We are in the planning stages of setting exact dates, but there will be trips in November 2018 as well as in February and April 2019.
+Paris Off Script takes advantage of being in Paris at unconventional times of the year—February, early April, and November.
+In 2019, we will be in Paris February 19–23 and April 9–13.
+We are in the planning stages of setting exact dates for November 2019.
 You can be the first to hear when dates are firmed up by joining our email list.

 What does the price include?

 The five-day trip, paid in advance, includes everything but airfare and getting to and from the hotel.
 Paris Off Script takes care of every meal, activity, any transportation to and from activities, and six nights accommodation in a lovely hotel chosen for its comfort and location.
 I plan every detail in order to give you the luxury of enjoying the experience.
 As a special treat, each trip includes Restorative Yoga, the practice of deep total body relaxation, which I practice myself and am certified to teach.
 While some lunches may include wine, or some days an apéro before dinner, each guest is responsible for alcohol at dinner.
 Any personal shopping, transportation outside of planned activities, or other personal expenses or snacks are also the responsibility of each gue